CyberTrainingUSAF/Powershell_Training/03_Powershell_Commands/01_Anatomy_of_a_command.md

 **The cmdlet naming convention**

-First, let’s discuss some terminology.
-As far as we know, we’re the only ones who use this terminology in everyday conversation, but we do it consistently, so we may as well explain:
+First, let’s discuss some terminology:

 - A **cmdlet** is a native PowerShell command-line utility.
 These exist only inside PowerShell and are written in a .NET Framework language such as C#.
 The word cmdlet is unique to PowerShell, so if you add it to your search keywords on Google or Bing, the results you get back will be mainly PowerShell-related.
 The word is pronounced **command-let**.
 - A **function** can be similar to a cmdlet, but rather than being written in a .NET language, functions are written in PowerShell’s own scripting language.